 - 15.1 The College believes that the use of information and communication technologies brings great benefits.
 We recognise that there are online safety issues that need to be planned for that will help to ensure appropriate, effective and safer use of electronic communications.
-All members of staff are trained in/receive regular updates in online safety and recognising and reporting concerns. - 15.2 Children and young people may expose themselves to danger, whether knowingly or unknowingly, when using the internet and other technologies.
+All members of staff are trained in/receive regular updates in online safety and recognising and reporting concerns (including at induction). - 15.2 Children and young people may expose themselves to danger, whether knowingly or unknowingly, when using the internet and other technologies.
 Additionally, some young people may find themselves involved in activities which are inappropriate or possibly illegal.
 The College therefore recognises its responsibility to educate students, teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies.
-The Bishopstrow College policy on unsupervised access to the internet and the use of mobile phones (3G, 4G, 5G) is much more restrictive than most schools and this provides a great measure of protection. - 15.3 The College ensures that parents and carers are made aware of what their children are being asked to do online, including the sites that they will be asked to access and be clear who from the College (if anyone) their child is going to be interacting with online. - 15.4 The College has a separate Online Safety Policy should be considered in line with this policy.
+The Bishopstrow College policy on unsupervised access to the internet and the use of mobile phones (3G, 4G, 5G) is much more restrictive than most schools and this provides a great measure of protection. - 15.3 The College ensures that parents and carers are made aware of what their children are being asked to do online, including the sites that they will be asked to access and be clear who from the College (if anyone) their child is going to be interacting with online. - The College has a separate Online Safety Policy should be considered in line with this policy.
 The Proprietors ensure appropriate filters and appropriate monitoring systems are in place, but are careful that 'over blocking' does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.
-(Additional information to support governing bodies and Proprietors is provided in Annex D, KCSIE, 2022). - 15.5 Photographs, video and electronic images of students and staff are classed as personal data under the GDPR.
+(Additional information to support governing bodies and Proprietors is provided in Annex D, KCSIE, 2023). - 15.5 Photographs, video and electronic images of students and staff are classed as personal data under the GDPR. - 15.6 The College adheres to the DFE Filtering and Monitoring standards, and the Cyber Security Standards set out in KCSiE (2023).
+Our online safety mechanisms are reviewed annually.